Constraints on Decaying Sterile Neutrinos from Solar Antineutrinos: Solar Antineutrinos

 The flux of MeV antineutrinos from the Sun in the SSM is negligibly small.
 The largest antineutrino flux at MeV energies comes from small fractions of long-lived radioactive isotopes in the Sun, namely $^{232}$Th, $^{238}$U, and mainly $^{40}$K. This give rise to an antineutrino flux on Earth of about $200$~cm$^{-2}$~s$^{-1}$ with $E_\nu \lesssim 3$ MeV~\cite{Malaney:1989hs}.
 This component, however, is still 6 orders of magnitude smaller than the geoneutrino flux at the surface of the Earth at these energies, and can be safely neglected.
 At larger energies, photo-fission reactions produce an even smaller flux of antineutrinos of about $10^{-3}$~cm$^{-2}$~s$^{-1}$~\cite{Malaney:1989hs}.
 It is only down at the much lower energies of tens of keV that antineutrinos start being produced in thermal reactions at a similar rate to neutrinos with fluxes as large as $10^9$~cm$^{-2}$~s$^{-1}$~\cite{Vitagliano:2017odj}.

-The most stringent upper limits on solar antineutrinos come are quoted in terms of a limit on a flux of solar $\overline{\nu_e}$ as arising from $^8$B neutrinos.
-The limits on an undistorted $^8$B spectrum are given by KamLAND~\cite{Collaboration:2011jza}
+Existing limits on the flux of solar antineutrinos are usually quoted in terms of an energy-independent probability $P_{\nu_e \to \overline{\nu_e}}$ of conversion of $^8$B neutrinos into antineutrinos.
+The most stringent limits were obtained by KamLAND in 2011~\cite{Collaboration:2011jza}